 Padilla-Brown’s accolades read like a scholar’s fantasy: He published the first English-language handbook on how to cultivate Cordyceps militaris, the fungus famous for its medicinal properties; he founded his own mushroom cultivation and research lab, Mycosymbiotics; he leads community mushroom foraging and cultivation classes nationwide; he teaches his friends microbiology.

-(Not to mention he’s the newest MUD\WTR ambassador.)
+(Not to mention he’s a MUD\WTR ambassador.)

 The Self-Taught Mycologist

 Aside from one permaculture class and a day-long course on DNA sequencing, Padilla-Brown has no formal schooling in mycology or biology.
 The truth is, his own passion and motivation fueled his self-study of mushrooms and their genetic sequence.
 Now, he hopes to spread his knowledge to fledgling mycologists the world over through his classes on mushroom foraging, cultivation and on-site, mobile DNA sequencing.

 Padilla-Brown’s path toward citizen science began as a child.
 He split time between military bases across America with his father and international cities in the U.K., Mexico and Taiwan with his mother, who worked for the USDA Foreign Agricultural Service.
 This global upbringing exposed Padilla-Brown to people of all socioeconomic and educational backgrounds, which would eventually inform his teaching style as an adult.

 At 16, he dropped out of high school and started self-educating.
 He immersed himself in meditation and psychedelics, he learned about the land and how to harvest his own food, honing in on mushrooms at 18, cultivating them at home and eventually selling them to local restaurants and markets.